Some email messages that you receive from internal senders are unexpectedly moved to the Junk E-mail

 - Click Show Profiles.

 - Select your profile, and then click Properties.

 - Select the Microsoft Exchange Server account, and then click Change.

 - In the dialog box that contains your mailbox server and user name, click More Settings.

 - In the Microsoft Exchange Server dialog box, click the Security tab.

 - Click to select the Encrypt data between Microsoft Outlook and Microsoft Exchange check box, and then click OK.

 Collapse this imageExpand this image

-Important If the check box is unavailable (dimmed), you are most likely connected to Microsoft Exchange Server 2013 or you are using a mailbox in Office 365.
+Important If the check box is unavailable (dimmed), you are most likely connected to Microsoft Exchange Server 2013, or you are using a mailbox in Office 365.
 In this case, RPC encryption cannot be enabled.
-Note that Outlook Anywhere (RPC over HTTPS) connections are secure as they are encrypted using Secure HTTP (HTTPS).
+Be aware that Outlook Anywhere (RPC over HTTPS) connections are secure as they are encrypted by using Secure HTTP (HTTPS).

 - Click Next,and then click Finish.